cmenon12/birdbox-livestream/README.md

 This is a small collection of Python scripts designed for livestreaming a birdbox from a Raspberry Pi to YouTube!

 This is to test the in-solidarity bot and won't be merged!
 He is the developer.
-The main system is crippled.
+The main system is broken.

 ### **[Check out the channel on YouTube!](https://www.youtube.com/channel/UCikUXkTwFvyrHlajBRQwvuw)**